distri/touch-canvas/touch_canvas.coffee.md

 A canvas element that reports mouse and touch events in the range [0, 1].

-TODO: Add touch event support.
+TODO: Add multi-touch event support.

     PixieCanvas = require "pixie-canvas"